-Executio n Status (Not e 1) Deviations from the Sustainable Developmen Best Practice Principle ent Promoting items Yes No S es ed ns (III) Does the Company assess the current and future potential risks and opportunities of climate change to the Company, and adopt corresponding measures?
-V opportunities and of while creating valuation climate change alo as set by the Paris Starting in 2016, which is the United Nations goals.
-All these act Please refer to Phil responding strateg There evaluation, we have identified the direct and indirect risks of climate change and the impacts thereof, and summarized potential portunities and countermeasures, while developing the Climate Change Risk Assessment Table, to reduce the damage caused by the risks nile creating value differentiation to turn the crisis into an opportunity.
+Executio n Status (Not e 1) Deviations from the Sustainable Developme Best Practice Principle ent Promoting items Yes No Summary (III) Does the Company assess the current and future potential risks and opportunities of climate change to the Company, and adopt corresponding measures?
+V opportunities and of while creating valuations as set by the Paris Starting in 2016, with United Nations goals.
+All these act Please refer to Phil responding strateg ter evaluation, we have identified the direct and indirect risks of climate change and the impacts thereof, and summarized potential portunities and countermeasures, while developing the Climate Change Risk Assessment Table, to reduce the damage caused by the risks ile creating value differentiation to turn the crisis into an opportunity.
 There has been a rise in the risk of extreme weather from global mate change along with an increase in the frequency and size of disasters as well.
 Facing the restraint of controlling temperature rise of 2°C set by the Paris Agreement, Phihong Technology has started to introduce greenhouse gas checking in part of the Dongguan plant in 2010.
-The scope of checking has included Phihong Taiwan.
-2020, Phihong Vietnam plant is included in the checking to save energy and reduce carbon emissions.
-In 2020, it pledged to participate in a United Nations Science-Based Carbon Targets (SBTi) action, and further started to set positive energy conservation and carbon reduction als.
-All these actions are Phihong Technology's response to the possible impact and threat of climate change.
-The change is a season of the possible impact and threat of climate change.
-The production als.
-All these actions are Phihong Technology's 2020 Corporate Social Responsibility Report for climate change risk, opportunity assessment and sponding strategies.
-Page38~39.
-Please see the report link below: https://www.phihong.com.tw/index.php?route=investors/investorsqiye&zeren_type_id=4&zong=1) (IV) Does the Company count the greenhouse gas emissions, water consumption, and total weight of waste in the past two years, and formulate policies on reduction of greenhouse gas and water consumption, or other waste management?
-V same year, it passed has conducted gree are included in car nme year, it passed the third-party audit conducted by LRQA's Register in accordance with the ISO 14064-1 standard.
+In a compact of the property of th (IV) Does the Company count the greenhouse gas emissions, water consumption, and total weight of waste in the past two years, and formulate policies on reduction of greenhouse gas and water consumption, or other waste management?
+V same year, it passed has conducted gree are included in car me year, it passed the third-party audit conducted by LRQA's Register in accordance with the ISO 14064-1 standard.
 After that, the Company as conducted greenhouse gas inspections every year and extended them to 2020.
-Including the Vietnam plant, all Philong Technology plants In compliance with th Sustainable Development Bes Practice Principles fo TWSE/TPEx Liste Companies est or Dongguan plant T P hihong Ta aiwan Phihong Haiphong Category/ Unit 2016 benchmark year 2019 2020 Compared to the benchmark year 2017 benchmark year 2019 2020 Compared to the benchmark year 2020 Direct emissions (Scope 1)/T- CO2e 1,135 581 582 (553) 13 14 15 2 103 Indirect emissions (Scope 2)/T- CO2e 27,204 22,851 22,817 (4,387) 1,521 1,513 1,477 (44) 2,863 Total emissions /T-CO2e 1 28 339 23 432 23 399 (4 940) 1 534 1 527 1 492 (42) 2 966 1 strength Emissions strength 2.6 2.4 2.8 0.1 7.4 NA NA NA 3.3
+Including the Vietnam plant, all Phihong Technology plants included in carbon inventory and tracking of emission reduction results.
+Currently, there are Scope 1 and Scope 2 inventory values, and scope 3 (emissions from company activities, from sources overed or controlled by other companies) are still being calculated.
+In compliance with the Sustainable Development Be Practice Principles for TWSE/TPEx Liste Companies est for Dongguan plant T P hihong Ta aiwan Phihong Haiphong Category/ Unit 2016 benchmark year 2019 2020 Compared to the benchmark year 2017 benchmark year 2019 2020 Compared to the benchmark year 2020 Direct emissions (Scope 1)/T- CO2e 1,135 581 582 (553) 13 14 15 2 103 Indirect emissions (Scope 2)/T- CO2e 27,204 22,851 22,817 (4,387) 1,521 1,513 1,477 (44) 2,863 Total emissions /T-CO2e 1 28 339 23 432 23 399 (4 940) 1 534 1 527 1 492 (42) 2 966 1 strength Emissions strength 2.6 2.4 2.8 0.1 7.4 NA NA NA 3.3